-Managing Industrial Water Discharge in Mexico
+Managing Industrial Water Discharge In Mexico

 The surge of industrialization in Mexico has led to increased concerns over water pollution, particularly from industrial plants discharging untreated or inadequately treated wastewater.
 For ESG plant managers and sustainability managers, managing and controlling dirty water discharge is an environmental imperative and a critical aspect of operational compliance and corporate responsibility.